-Regulation 2021/782 entered into force on 7 June 2021.
-It applies as of 7 June 2023 (Article 41).
+&lt;sup>1 New provisions in the new Rail Passenger Rights' Regulation (EU) 2021/782 on rail passengers' rights and obligations https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32021R0782&from=CS The Regulation entered into force on 7 June 2021 and applies as of 7 June 2023 (Article 41).
 Only Article 6 (4) related to procurement procedures for new or major upgraded rolling stock which shall ensure equipment for the carriage of bicycles will apply as of 7 June 2025.